qu1r0ra/bayesian-mcmc-inference-engine/README.md

 # bayesian-mcmc-inference-engine

-A Bayesian inference pipeline with a custom Markov Chain Monte Carlo (MCMC) engine.
-Created for DAT004M (Probability and Statistics).
+A custom AR(p) inference engine using a fully Bayesian MCMC approach for cloud compute billing prediction.